Would you like to influence School policy or make a difference in how your course is run? Why not consider becoming a student representative (rep).

 - Attending a variety of meetings, drop-in sessions and forums

-- Communicating the student voice to School staff and working alongside Programme Administrators to ensure implementation of feedback
+- Communicating the student voice to School staff and working alongside the Information, Advice and Guidance Team to ensure implementation of feedback

 - Communicating with fellow students to help improve the student experience